genesiscommunitysuccess/docs/docs/05_operations/02_commands/02_dbmon.md

 ## Working with tables and views

-Most of the time, you'll be using DbMon to examine tables or views in one way or another.
-Write operations are not allowed on views.
+Most of the time, you'll be using DbMon to work on a specific table or view.
+DbMon enables you to:

+- find all the tables in your database (`showTables`)
+- select a table to work on (`table`)
+- find all the views in your database (`showViews`)
+- select a view to work on (`view`)
+-
 ### Show tables and views

 To see a list of available tables or views, use the [`showTables`](#dbmon-commands) or the [`showViews`](#dbmon-commands) commands.
-This displays an alphabetical list of available tables or views, for example:
+This displays an alphabetical list of available tables or views.
+For example, here we have used the command `showTables`:

 ```javascript
 ==================================